-"Good Reason" is defined under the Retention Agreements as the occurrence, during the Restricted Period (as defined in the Retention Agreement) and without the NEO's prior written consent, of any one or more of the following: (1) a material reduction in the NEO's current title; (2) a more than 10% reduction by the Company in the NEO's rate of annual base salary, annual bonus target or annual long-term incentive target, each determined as of the grant date; (3) a material diminution in the NEO's authority, duties, reporting relationship or responsibilities that is inconsistent in a material and adverse respect with the NEO's authority, duties, reporting relationship or responsibilities with the Partnership on the grant date, provided that such material diminution is also accompanied with any associated reduction in the NEO's annual base salary, annual bonus target or annual long-term incentive target, determined based on the NEO's highest annual base salary, annual bonus target or annual long-term incentive target during the most recent 365-day period prior to the date the change described in this clause (3) occurs; or (4) a change of 50 miles or more in the geographic location of the NEO's principal place of employment as of the grant date.
-For any resignation to be treated as based on "Good Reason" under the Retention Agreement, the following must occur: (x) the NEO must provide written notice to the Company of the existence of the Good Reason condition within a period not to exceed
+"Good Reason" is defined under the Retention Agreement as the occurrence, during the Restricted Period (as defined in the Retention Agreement) and without Mr. Long's prior written consent, of any one or more of the following: (1) a material reduction in Mr. Long's current title; (2) a more than 10% reduction by the Company in Mr. Long's rate of annual base salary, annual bonus target or annual long-term incentive target, each determined as of the grant date; (3) a material diminution in Mr. Long's authority, duties, reporting relationship or responsibilities that is inconsistent in a material and adverse respect with Mr. Long's authority, duties, reporting relationship or responsibilities with the Partnership on the grant date, provided that such material diminution is also accompanied with any associated reduction in Mr. Long's annual base salary, annual bonus target or annual long-term incentive target, determined based on Mr. Long's highest annual base salary, annual bonus target or annual long-term incentive target during the most recent 365-day period prior to the date the change described in this clause (3) occurs; or (4) a change of 50 miles or more in the geographic location of Mr. Long's principal place of employment as of the grant date.
+For any resignation to be treated as based on "Good Reason" under the Retention Agreement, the following must occur: (x) Mr.

-30 days of the initial existence of the condition; (y) the Company shall have not less than 30 days following its receipt of such during which it may remedy the condition; and (z) the NEO's termination of employment must occur within the 90 day period after the initial existence of the condition specified in such notice.
-Further, no act or omission shall be "Good Reason" if the NEO has consented in writing to such act or omission.
+Long must provide written notice to the Company of the existence of the Good Reason condition within a period not to exceed 30 days of the initial existence of the condition; (y) the Company shall have not less than 30 days following its receipt of such during which it may remedy the condition; and (z) Mr. Long's termination of employment must occur within the 90 day period after the initial existence of the condition specified in such notice.
+Further, no act or omission shall be "Good Reason" if Mr. Long has consented in writing to such act or omission.